cncf/tag-security/governance/roles.md

 Any member who meets the above qualifications is encouraged to add themselves to the [list of people in this role](/.github/settings.yml).

+### Meeting Scribe(s)

+Each meeting must have at a minimal one scribe and preferable with two.

+Prerequisites:
+* Prospect and/or active members (this is a good way to contribute initially)

+Scribe is expected to perform the following:
+* Review meeting Agenda with facilitator before start of meeting
+* Summarize discussions and capture into meeting notes (not transcribe verbatim) - [SIG-Security Meeting Notes] (https://docs.google.com/document/d/170y5biX9k95hYRwprITprG6Mc9xD5glVn-4mB2Jmi2g/edit)
+* Clarifies and annotates actions as discussion progresses with assignee and due dates
+* Partners with Facilitator to capture major occurring items in the meeting
+* Add links to issues being discussed if not already in Agenda
+* Open new issues to track action items from meeting

 ### Triage team

 All members are expected to review Pull Requests (PRs), comment on issues, and